-ID Badge/Prox Card or name tag must be worn at all times while in the hospital.
-See your Manager/Supervisor/Educator to obtain an ID Badge.
+ID Badge/Prox Card or name tag must always be worn and visible while in the hospital.
+Identification badges must be worn above the waist, and nothing must be stuck through the badge or obstruct the picture or information on the badge (pins, stickers, etc.) See your Manager/Supervisor/Educator to obtain an ID Badge.